 Looking beyond Essex, the Library's Archives web page may help point to further resources, notably the portal to collections nationally - Archives Hub

 The Institute of Psychoanalysis (British Psychoanalytical Society) has extensive archives including the papers of Ernest Jones, John Rickman, James & Alix Strachey, Sylvia Payne and Michael Balint.
-It also maintains some useful links to other UK archival collections, including the Wellcome Institute Library, which is an important repository, including the Melanie Klein papers and collections of other analysts
+It also maintains some useful links to other UK archival collections.

 In the US, the Library of Congress has digitised the Sigmund Freud Collection of over 20 000 items including the personal papers of Freud.
 There is a finding aid and a PDF version.
-The index to the Freud Letters held by the Library at University of Essex is available from our Special Collections page.
+Cornell University Library holds the personal papers of D.W.
+Winnicott.

 Archives in France include the collection of Françoise Dolto, who was particularly interested in connections between physical and psychic development.
 See her book The unconscious body image